antoinealb/swiss-unity-league/README.md

 ./manage.py test --exclude-tag=latex
 ```

+> [!TIP]
-Note that here we are removing the tests that include Latex (PDF generator), as
+> Note that here we are removing the tests that include Latex (PDF generator), as
-generating PDF is quite slow.
+> generating PDF is quite slow.
 If you are testing invoice generation, you can
-ommit `--exclude-tag` from your command.
+> ommit `--exclude-tag` from your command.

 ### Creating the database